Nationals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mookie Betts and the Los Angeles Dodgers take on Lane Thomas and the Washington Nationals on Saturday at 4:05 PM ET.
+Freddie Freeman and the Los Angeles Dodgers will play C.J.
+Abrams and the Washington Nationals on Sunday at Nationals Park, at 1:35 PM ET.

-Bookmakers list the Dodgers as -225 favorites on the moneyline, while giving the underdog Nationals +180 moneyline odds.
-Los Angeles is the favorite on the run line (-2.5 with +110 odds).
-The total is 9.5 runs for the game.
+The favored Dodgers have -200 moneyline odds against the underdog Nationals, who are listed at +165.
+The over/under for the game is set at 10 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.